godfrey-creat/alx-low_level_programming/0x02-functions_nested_loops/README.md

-program that prints the alphabet in lowercase followed by a new line
+function that prints alphabet 10 times in lowercase followed by a new line